alexandre-touret/api-first-workshop/docs/workshop.md

 ```

-The plugin generates useless classes for Quarkus.
+The plugin generates also useless classes for Quarkus.
 We can ignore their creation adding the file using the
 ``<ignoreFilesOverride>`` feature and creating the file ``.openapi-generator-ignore`` at the root of your project:

 ```properties